-Brookside Charter understands it may be difficult to enter the building every day, and has created an option for parents to pick up their child/children.
-Carpool is designed to have parents stay in their cars, and students come out to you.
+Brookside Charter understands it may be difficult to enter the building every day, and has created an option for guardians to pick up their child/children.
+Carpool is designed to have guardians stay in their cars, and students come out to you.
 In order to participate in carpool, you must register in ADVANCE and receive a carpool number.
 Once you have a carpool number, please follow these guidelines:

 - Carpool is on the east side of the building, opposite of the main entrance (Located on Euclid Ave). - Carpool starts at 4:00 p.m.
 Please do not arrive before 3:20 p.m. - Carpool ends at 4:30 p.m.
-If you are not in line prior to 4:25 p.m., you will be asked to park your car and enter the building. - Carpool numbers tags must be displayed on the driver's side of the dashboard.
+If you are not in line prior to 4:25 p.m., you will be asked to park your car and enter the building. - Carpool numbers tags must be hung on the rearview mirror.
 If you do not have your number to display, then you must park your car in the main lot and come into the building.
 The person picking up must have their ID on them to pick up. - Your carpool number is your family's number for the entire year.
 We will not replace your carpool number tags. - Obey all traffic laws, and please do not make U-turns.
-Use the cul-de-sac at the end of Euclid Ave. - Please note, if a teacher or administrative team needs to meet with you, you may be asked to park your car in the main lot, and enter the building. - Please review the attached map
+Use the cul-de-sac at the end of Euclid Ave. - When exiting Euclid Ave, please make a right turn only due to ongoing construction on 63rd St. - Please note, if a teacher or administrative team needs to meet with you, you may be asked to park your car in the main lot, and enter the building. - Please review the attached map